Fianna Fáil: Fianna Fáil and Northern Ireland politics

 On 17 September 2007, Fianna Fáil announced that the party would for the first time organise in Northern Ireland.
-The then Foreign Minister Dermot Ahern was asked to chair a committee on the matter: "In the period ahead Dermot Ahern will lead efforts to develop that strategy for carrying through this policy, examining timescales and structures.
+The Foreign Minister Dermot Ahern was asked to chair a committee on the matter: "In the period ahead Dermot Ahern will lead efforts to develop that strategy for carrying through this policy, examining timescales and structures.
 We will act gradually and strategically.
 We are under no illusions.
 It will not be easy.
 It will challenge us all.
 But I am confident we will succeed".

 The party embarked on its first ever recruitment drive north of the border in September 2007 in northern universities, and established two 'Political Societies', the William Drennan Cumann in Queens University, Belfast, and the Watty Graham Cumann in UU Magee, Derry, which subsequently became official units of Fianna Fáil's youth wing, attaining full membership and voting rights, and attained official voting delegates at the 2012 Ard Fheis.
 On 23 February 2008, it was announced that a former Ulster Unionist Party (UUP) councillor, Colonel Harvey Bicker, had joined Fianna Fáil.

 Bertie Ahern announced on 7 December 2007 that Fianna Fáil had been registered in Northern Ireland by the UK Electoral Commission.

 The party's Ard Fheis in 2009 unanimously passed a motion to organise in Northern Ireland by establishing forums, rather than cumainn, in each of its six counties.
 In December 2009, Fianna Fáil secured its first Northern Ireland Assembly MLA when Gerry McHugh, an independent MLA, announced he had joined the party.
 Mr. McHugh confirmed that although he had joined the party, he would continue to sit as an independent MLA.
 In June 2010, Fianna Fáil opened its first official office in Northern Ireland, in Crossmaglen, County Armagh.
-The then Taoiseach Brian Cowen officially opened the office, accompanied by Ministers Éamon Ó Cuív and Dermot Ahern and Deputies Rory O'Hanlon and Margaret Conlon.
+The Taoiseach Brian Cowen officially opened the office, accompanied by Ministers Éamon Ó Cuív and Dermot Ahern and Deputies Rory O'Hanlon and Margaret Conlon.
 Discussing the party's slow development towards all-Ireland politics, Mr. Cowen observed: "We have a very open and pragmatic approach.
 We are a constitutional republican party and we make no secret of the aspirations on which this party was founded.
 It has always been very clear in our mind what it is we are seeking to achieve, that is to reconcile this country and not being prisoners of our past history.
 To be part of a generation that will build a new Ireland, an Ireland of which we can all be proud".